oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 #### Generate Client Files

+Generate client files after installing oat-appraiser package, execute this command is enough.

+      bash /usr/share/oat-appraiser/OAT_configure.sh

-Generate client files after installing oat-appraiser package, execute this command is enough. bash /usr/share/oat-appraiser/OAT_configure.sh Client files will be output in “/var/lib/oat-appraiser/ClientFiles/”.
-Part of these files is needed in agent’s side.
+Client files will be output in this directory “/var/lib/oat-appraiser/ClientFiles/”.
+Part of these files are needed in agent’s side.

 ### Deploy Host Agent on VDS